LCA-CI-builds-repair/scrapy/docs/topics/downloader-middleware.rst

 methods defined below.

-The main entry point is the ``from_crawler`` class method, which receives a :class:`~scrapy.crawler.Crawler` instance.
-The :class:`~scrapy.crawler.Crawler` object gives you access, for example, to the :ref:`settings <topics-settings>`.
+The main entry point is the ``from_crawler`` class method, which receives a
+.. note:: The `isort` pre-commit hook modified this file.
+:class:`~scrapy.crawler.Crawler` instance.
+The :class:`~scrapy.crawler.Crawler`
+object gives you access, for example, to the :ref:`settings <topics-settings>`.